 As we considered those factors that play into kinetic and potential energy, we ultimately generated the below equations to measure those energies.
 Keep in mind that these are the equations that we've developed to account for the aforementioned factors in the cyber world.
 The way that your organization views these factors and ultimately uses them to measure kinetic and potential energy may differ.
 More on that later.

 Kinetic energy for a given indicator is relative, meaning it is going to be different based on who is evaluating it and what organization they are a part of.
 Usually, any indicator with a kinetic energy greater than 0 deserves additional attention and the higher the kinetic energy, the more pertinent the indicator is going to be to the individual/organization evaluating it.
-Considering the scale below, the more of those inherent intelligence requirements that an indicator hits on, the higher kinetic energy it will have and thus increase its relevance to your organization.
+Let's break down the different factors in the equation:

 - Velocity: To start off, if the indicator hasn't actually been used in an operation, U is going to be 0 so the kinetic energy is going to be 0.
 In that case, we'd move to potential energy and evaluate that.